Theresa Park: Career

 After Harvard Law School, Park worked as a corporate attorney at Cooley Godward in Silicon Valley before leaving to join Sanford J. Greenburger Associates as a literary agent in 1994.
 In 2005, she left to begin her own literary agency, Park Literary and Media.

 In 2019, Theresa Park, along with Celeste Fine, a leading non-fiction agent, launched Park & Fine Literary and Media.
-Park & Fine is an literary agency based around having a team approach to clients.
+Park & Fine is a literary agency based around having a team approach to clients.

 Park is the president of Per Capita Productions.
 She produced BONES AND ALL, director Luca Guadagnino’s first U.S.-set feature film, starring Timothée Chalamet, Taylor Russell and Mark Rylance, which debuted at the 2022 Venice Film Festival and went into wide release from MGM in November 2022.
-The film was nominated for 2023 Independent Spirit Awards for Best Feature Film, Best Lead Performance and Best Supporting Performance.
+The film was nominated for the 2023 Independent Spirit Awards for Best Feature Film, Best Lead Performance and Best Supporting Performance.
 It received two acting nominations from the Gotham Awards and won the Silver Lion at Venice for Best Director, and the film’s star, Taylor Russell, won Best New Talent.

 After Yang, the film Park produced together with Cinereach for A24, premiered worldwide in Un Certain Regard at the 2021 Cannes Film Festival.
 It had its US debut at the 2022 Sundance Film Festival, winning the Alfred P. Sloan Prize, and subsequently premiered in theaters and on Showtime.
 Other awards recognitions include Independent Spirit Award 2023 nominations for Best Screenplay and Best Director: along with two Gotham Awards nominations, for Best Screenplay and Best Actor.
 Directed and adapted by writer-director Kogonada, from Alexander Weinstein’s short story “Saying Goodbye to Yang,” the film stars Colin Farrell, Jodie Turner-Smith and Justin Min.